readUTF/mAuth/README.md

 <img src="https://i.imgur.com/hZiYUDG.png">

-Accounts can also be deactivated by clicking the ❌ button when a connection is flagged or by using the using the command `!deactivate <username>` and can be reactivated using `!reactivate <username>`
+Accounts can also be deactivated by clicking the ❌ button when a connection is flagged or by using the using the discord command `!deactivate <username>` and can be reactivated using `!reactivate <username>`